 Who Are The Prospective Adoptive Parents?

-Not every couple who inquires about adoption is accepted by the agency.
+Not everyone who inquires about adoption is accepted by the agency.
 Because of the emotional loss of couples who have experienced infertility, Adoption Services works with couples to determine if building their family through adoption is the best plan for them.

 Just as birthparents choosing adoption must grieve the loss of not being with their children, potential adoptive parents must also grieve the loss of not being able to have biological children.